rm-hull/luma.core/README.rst

 There are emulators that run in real-time (with pygame) and others that can take screenshots, or assemble animated GIFs, as per the examples below.
-Source code for these is available in the `examples
+Source code for these are available in the `examples
 <https://github.com/rm-hull/luma.examples/tree/master/examples>`_
 directory of the ``luma.examples`` repository.